-Meat guru, Hugh Fearnley Whittingstall, inspired this recipe.
-In his rendition, he states that, “If you don’t like kidney, or you’re not quite sure, this recipe will convert you.”
+Meat guru, Hugh Fearnley Whittingstall inspired this recipe.
+In his rendition, he states, “If you don’t like kidney, or you’re not quite sure, this recipe will convert you.”
 I fell in the “not quite sure category”, but I also believe it’s important to consume the whole animal, so thought I would give it a try.
 I was quickly converted.
-It is a delicious dish, and would make a terrific hors d’oeuvre for your next party.
+It is a delicious dish, and would make terrific hors d’oeuvre for your next party.

 1 – Wild Idea Buffalo Kidney

 - ¼ – cup red current or plum jelly

 - 2 – teaspoons Worcestershire sauce

 - ¼ – teaspoon cayenne (I added more)